-(1) No research may be conducted without OYA approval in the manner prescribed in these rules, and related OYA policy and procedures

-(a) Oregon Department of Corrections (DOC) approval is required for any research involving offenders in the legal custody of DOC and the physical custody of OYA.

-(b) Offender participation must be voluntary and the offender's confidentiality will be protected.

-(c) OYA retains the right to review the compilation of data or completed report describing project outcomes prior to publication, and may require a disclaimer if it believes assumptions about the data are flawed.

-(2) OYA will consider research proposals that benefit the agency or juvenile corrections as a whole, such as:

-(a) Studies of possible causes of criminal behavior, and effects of incarceration;

-(b) Studies of close custody systems or treatment programs as institutional structures or of youth as incarcerated persons;

-(c) Research on conditions particularly affecting adjudicated or convicted offenders as a class; and

-(d) Research on practices, both innovative and accepted, that have the intent and reasonable probability of improving the health or well-being of the subject.
-In cases in which such research requires the assignment of offenders to control groups that may not benefit from the research, the research proposal will include discussion regarding the ethical considerations to support the research.
+- (1) No research may be conducted without the expressed consent of the OYA in the manner prescribed in these rules, and related agency policy and procedures, as defined by the OYA Program Office. - (a) In all instances, offender participation will be voluntary and the offender's confidentiality will be protected. - (b) The OYA retains the right to review the compilation of data or completed report describing project outcomes prior to publication, and may require a disclaimer if it believes assumptions about the data are flawed - (2) The OYA will consider research proposals that benefit the agency or juvenile corrections as a whole, such as: - (a) Studies of the possible causes, effects, and processes of incarceration, and of criminal behavior; - (b) Studies of close custody systems or treatment programs as institutional structures or of youth as incarcerated persons; - (c) Research on conditions particularly affecting adjudicated offenders as a class; and - (d) Research on practices, both innovative and accepted, that have the intent and reasonable probability of improving the health or well-being of the subject.
+In cases in which such research requires the assignment of offenders to control groups that may not benefit from the research, the research proposal will include discussion regarding the ethical considerations to support the research. - (3) The risk posed to subjects will be no more than minimal and participation in the study will represent no more than an inconvenience. - (4) Treatments, therapies, and procedures used in the project must be generally recognized and accepted as therapeutic.

-(3) All research project proposals submitted to OYA must have been reviewed and approved by a human subjects review committee prior to submittal to OYA.

-(4) The risk posed to subjects will be no more than minimal and participation in the study will represent no more than an inconvenience

-(5) Treatments, therapies, and procedures used in the project must be generally recognized and accepted as therapeutic.

-Stats.
-Implemented: ORS 420A.010 Hist.: OYA 5-2000, f. & cert. ef.
+Hist.: OYA 5-2000, f. & cert. ef.
 6-15-00; OYA 2-2005, f. & cert. ef.
-1-11-05; OYA 1-2012, f. & cert. ef.
-2-3-12
+1-11-05

-Project Review
+Project Approval

-(1) The OYA Research Committee (ORC) will review all research project proposals prior to implementation.
-Following such review, the ORC will submit a recommendation to the OYA Research Manager for approval or denial of the project.
-The decision of the OYA Research Manager is final.

-(2) Proposals requiring OYA policy decisions will be referred to the OYA Cabinet, as appropriate.

-(3) The ORC may recommend agency approval of research projects only if it finds that:

-(a) The research project proposal has been reviewed and approved by a human subjects review committee (e.g., institutional review board);

-(b) The research question is relevant and of importance to the agency or juvenile corrections as a whole;

-(c) The implementation of such project does not cause undue expense or use of agency resources or compromise safety, security, OYA's mission, or state or federal laws;

-(d) The advantages to the offender are not of such a magnitude as to affect the offender's ability to weigh the risks of the research against the value of such advantages in the limited-choice environment within facilities or programs;

-(e) The risks involved in the research are commensurate with the risks that would be accepted by non-adjudicated or non-convicted persons

-(f) Procedures for selection of subjects within the facility are fair to all offenders and immune from arbitrary intervention by facility or program personnel, or other offenders.
-Unless there is written justification for following some other procedures, control subjects will be selected randomly from the group of available offenders who meet the characteristics needed for the particular research project; and

-(g) Adequate assurance exists that an offender's participation in the project or refusal to participate will not affect the offender's release or privilege status.

-(4) During the review process, the ORC may engage other parties, such as advisory committees and representatives of other governmental agencies, to provide technical critiques of the proposed project and opinions on its merits.
+- (1) The OYA's central Program Office will review project proposals prior to implementation.
+Following such review, the Program Office will submit a recommendation to the agency's Director's Group for approval of the project.
+The decision of Director's Group is final. - (2) The Program Office may recommend agency approval of research projects only if it finds that: - (a) The research question is relevant and of importance to the agency or juvenile corrections as a whole; - (b) The implementation of such project does not cause undue expense or utilization of agency resources or compromise safety/security, agency mission, or state or federal laws; - (c) The advantages to the offender are not of such a magnitude as to affect the offender's ability to weigh the risks of the research against the value of such advantages in the limited-choice environment within facilities or programs; - (d) The risks involved in the research are commensurate with the risks that would be accepted by non-adjudicated persons; - (e) Procedures for selection of subjects within the facility are fair to all offenders and immune from arbitrary intervention by facility/program personnel or other offenders; unless there is written justification for following some other procedures, control subjects will be selected randomly from the group of available offenders who meet the characteristics needed for the particular research project. - (f) Adequate assurance exists that the offender's participation in the project will not be used to affect the offender's release or the granting of privileges. - (3) During the review process, the Program Office may engage other parties, such as advisory committees, institutional review boards, and representatives of other governmental agencies, to provide technical critiques of the proposed project and opinions on its merits.

-Stats.
-Implemented: ORS 420A.010 Hist.: OYA 5-2000, f. & cert. ef.
+Hist.: OYA 5-2000, f. & cert. ef.
 6-15-00; OYA 2-2005, f. & cert. ef.
-1-11-05; OYA 1-2012, f. & cert. ef.
-2-3-12
+1-11-05